Setup Amazon Cognito Identity for GitHub Actions - Enhanced AuthFlow

 - If the repository owner (organization or user) has the name

-, the workflow will only be able to work with files under the object prefix/repo/catnekaise/example-repo/
+catnekaiseand the repository is namedexample-repo, the workflow will only be able to work with files under the object prefix/repo/catnekaise/example-repo/ - In addition to above, if running in the environment named

-, the workflow can also work with files under the object prefix/env/catnekaise/example-repo/dev/
+dev, the workflow can also work with files under the object prefix/env/catnekaise/example-repo/dev/

 Change where in the S3 bucket files are put by manually setting values in the workflow that would conflict with the name of the repository or the environment it runs in and see that the workflow will fail.